Neo Geo – Baseball Stars 2

 The last boss (an unselectable character) can use all of the other characters' super shots.
 The last boss (an unselectable character) can use all of the other characters’ super shots.

 Points: You get points for: breaking each of your opponents’ targets (different amounts are given every time you smash one – I’m not sure what determines the amount), going through a round without having any of your targets broken, successfully taunting your opponent, and how much time is left on the clock when you beat an opponent in each round.
 I have gotten over 100,000 points only once at this point, and it’s important to note that your Score Counter resets to zero once you continue -meaning you only have 1 Credit in which to set a high score – lose a match, and that’s it.
 This makes for a great 1 Credit challenge, however.
-Interestingly, the high score screen on Battle Flip Shot requires you to get at least 250,000 points to even put in your initials (the game nor memory card would actually save your high score once you turned off the Neo Geo AES UNLESS you had a unibios installed – my unibios 3.3 saves high scores on most games but it’s so hard to get a high score on this game that I can’t confirm if it would save or not).
+Interestingly, the high score screen on Battle Flip Shot requires you to get at least 250,000 points to even put in your initials!
+That is a Herculean task indeed!

 Successfully executing taunts nets you 10 points, and some are hilarious.
 Successfully executing taunts nets you 10 points, and some are hilarious.
 Successfully executing taunts nets you 10 points, and some are hilarious.